-FOR APPLICANTS PURSUING THE COMMERCIAL DRIVER TRAINING PROGRAM Hybrid Program - 80% of the training on-ground and 20% online
+FOR APPLICANTS PURSUING THE COMMERCIAL DRIVER TRAINING PROGRAM

 Applicants that are unable to produce a High School Diploma or GED, the Wonderlic Basic Skills Test (WBST) exam is administered, and they must score a minimum of a 7th grade level on Verbal Skills, Quantitative Skills and Skills Composite assessments in order to qualify to be enrolled in the program.
 If the applicant does not achieve the required score for the program, he/she may elect to re-take the Wonderlic exam.
 A student may take a second WSBT on the same day, however a substantially different test will be administered.
 Those wishing to make a third attempt may do so no less than one week after the second attempt.
 Those wishing to re-take the exam after the third attempt must wait six months before their fourth attempt.
 If a student does not pass a section, he/she must re-take only the section he/she did not pass.